Future Voices

 Gallery 37, Milk Poetry, Poetic Unity, Young Identity and People Dem Collective

-This programme has been made possible thanks to funding from Fenton Arts and Idlewild.
+This programme has been made possible thanks to funding from Fenton Arts and Idlewild Trust.
 With special thanks to support from Arts Council England.